- Faculty List

 Luis van Isschot (History)Associate Professor, Teaching Stream

-Manuel Ramírez (Spanish and Portuguese)Assistant Professor, Teaching Stream
+Manuel Ramírez (Italian, Spanish, Portuguese and Latin American Studies)Assistant Professor, Teaching Stream

 Juan Carlos Rocha Osornio (Spanish and Portuguese)Sessional Lecturers

-Bernardo García Domínguez (New College & Latin American Studies)
+Bernardo García Domínguez (New College; Italian, Spanish, Portuguese and Latin American Studies)

-Donald Kingsbury (Political Science & Latin American Studies)Professors Emeriti
+Donald Kingsbury (Political Science; Italian, Spanish, Portuguese and Latin American Studies)Professors Emeriti

 Albert Berry (Economics)